If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

-Editing can make your life a lot easier by enabling to you to cut between the best takes to more rapidly built your content.
+Video editing makes your life a lot easier by making it easier to cut between the best takes to more rapidly built your content.

-Editing software is easy to find. iMovie comes on all macs and is available as an app on iOS.
+Video editing software is easy to find — and use. iMovie comes on all macs and is available as an app on iOS.